-Take your cue from your loved one
+Take your cues from your loved one.

 Maybe the person doesn’t want to talk.
-Or perhaps that person needs to analyze the situation out loud.
+Or, perhaps, that person needs to analyze the situation out loud.
 Maybe your loved one needs a temporary escape.

 Being thoughtful about someone’s needs and wants is always welcome, so show up with a favorite magazine or movie.
 Be generous with your hugs and compliments.
 Bring him or her dinner or snacks.
 Do errands and chores that might be challenging for your loved one to do.

 Fighting depression, anxiety and hopelessness is difficult to do alone.
-While downplaying the situation is not productive, it is okay to sympathize and encourage your loved one when needed.
+While downplaying the situation is not productive, it is okay to sympathize and encourage your loved one, when needed.
 Simply staying connected is one of the best ways to offer hope.